mmaldacker/Vortex2D/README.md

 ### Mac

 Get the LunarG Vulkan SDK or build MoltenVK directly.
-Vortex2D requires the `glslc` compiler which can built/installed with the SDK.
+Vortex2D requires the `glslangValidator` compiler which  is installed with the SDK.

 Vortex2D can then be built with cmake as so: